Mplus version 7.4 was used for these examples.

 - Variable names can be no longer than 8 characters; if your variable names are longer than 8 characters, they will be truncated to 8 characters.
 Variable names must start with an alphabet character (i.e., a letter of the alphabet).
 Variable names can contain numbers and/or the underscore character (_).

-- If you need to create dummy variables for a categorical predictor variable, you can either do this in your preferred general-use statistical software package (e.g., SAS, Stata, SPSS, R, etc.) or in Mplus in a define command block.
+- Dummy variables must be created for any categorical predictor variables.
+You can either do this in your preferred general-use statistical software package (e.g., SAS, Stata, SPSS, R, etc.) or in Mplus in a define command block.

 - If your data file is in the same folder as the input file, you do not have to specify a path for the data file in your input file.